-The Professional Standards Councils were constituted under state and territory professional standards legislation, with the mandate to approve Cover of Excellence schemes.
+The Professional Standards Councils were constituted under state and territory professional standards legislation, with the mandate to approve Professional Standards schemes.
 There are a total of eight Councils, one for each Australian state and territory.
 Each Council consists of 11 members, who are nominated and appointed pursuant to the Professional Standards Agreement.